i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

     -   Lesson 2.5: Software Superpowers – The XOR Trick for Programmers
     -   Lesson 2.6: The Negated Gates – NAND, NOR, and XNOR
     -   Lesson 2.7: Module 2 Checkpoint
--
-Minecraft Artifact:** A set of working Redstone logic gates (NOT, AND, OR, XOR, NAND, NOR, XNOR).
+-   **Minecraft Artifact:** A set of working Redstone logic gates (NOT, AND, OR, XOR, NAND, NOR, XNOR).

 ---